-81A phlebotomy technician is a healthcare technician who draws blood for tests, transfusions, research, or blood donations.

-DOI Provides Technical Assistance to the CNMI Department of Labor

-In September 2016, DOI approved a \$200,000 grant to create a team of labor certification technicians and a statistician at the CNMI Department of Labor to help collect, compile, and analyze data on the CW program, according to DOI.
+DOI Provides Technical Assistance to the CNMI Department of Labor In September 2016, DOI approved a \$200,000 grant to create a team of labor certification technicians and a statistician at the CNMI Department of Labor to help collect, compile, and analyze data on the CW program, according to DOI.
 Through the grant, DOI's Office of Insular Affairs Technical Assistance Program, seeks to enable the CNMI to obtain information on job categories currently held by CW-1 workers and monitor losses and gains in particular job fields.
 Recognizing that the CNMI is in transition and working to build a stronger U.S.-citizen workforce, the grant is also meant to help the CNMI develop a strategic plan to provide realtime data on the most in-demand job fields and other information needed by decision makers for allocating training and workforce development resources.
 Under the grant's terms, the CNMI government is expected deliver all required elements by the end of fiscal year 2018.

-Recently Completed 902 Consultative Process Resulted in Recommendations to Congress and DHS

-On October 2, 2015, and again on January 4, 2016, the prior and current CNMI Governors sent letters to President Obama requesting that he initiate consultations under section 902 of the Covenant to consider two issues affecting the relationship of the CNMI with the federal government.82 The first issue involved immigration and labor matters affecting the growth potential of the CNMI economy, and the second issue concerned proposed and ongoing military activities in the CNMI.83 In May 2016, President Obama designated the DOI Assistant Secretary for Insular Areas as the Special Representative for the United States for 902 Consultations.
-The CNMI Governor was designated the Special Representative for the Special consultations, informal discussions, and site visits to locations in the CNMI, the Special Representatives transmitted a report to the President that included six recommendations on immigration and labor matters.
+Recently Completed 902 On October 2, 2015, and again on January 4, 2016, the prior and current CNMI Governors sent letters to President Obama requesting that he Consultative Process initiate consultations under section 902 of the Covenant to consider two Resulted in issues affecting the relationship of the CNMI with the federal Recommendations to government.
+The first issue involved immigration and labor matters Congress and DHS affecting the growth potential of the CNMI economy, and the second issue concerned proposed and ongoing military activities in the CNMI.83 In May 2016, President Obama designated the DOI Assistant Secretary for Insular Areas as the Special Representative for the United States for 902 Consultations.
+The CNMI Governor was designated the Special Representative for the CNMI.
+In December 2016, after 8 months of official consultations, informal discussions, and site visits to locations in the CNMI, the Special Representatives transmitted a report to the President that included six recommendations on immigration and labor matters.
+These recommendations included proposals for legislative amendments, regulatory changes, or DHS actions.
+On January 17, 2017, the report was submitted to Congress, marking the first known time a 902 Report has been submitted to Congress since the U.S.-CNMI Covenant was fully implemented in 1986, according to DOI.
+The report's recommendations were as follows: 1.
+Extending the CW program beyond 2019 and other amendments, such as raising the CW-1 cap and restoring the executive branch's authority to extend the CW program.
+According to the report, Public Law 113-235 repealed the U.S. Secretary of Labor's authority to extend the transition period beyond 2019.
+The report states that the CNMI seeks to extend the transition period by 10 years from December 31, 2019, to December 31, 2029; to allow the Secretary of Labor to grant a 5-year extension past this date; and to increase the numerical limit of CW-1 visas from 12,998 to 18,000 per fiscal year.
+Pub.

-82Pub.
 L. No. 94-241 (Mar.
-24, 1976), § 902, codified as amended at 48 USC 1801 note, Covenant to Establish Commonw ealth of the Northern Mariana Islands in Political Union with the United States of America.
+24, 1976), § 902, codified as amended at 48 USC 1801 note, Covenant to Establish Commonwealth of the Northern Mariana Islands in Political Union with the United States of America.

-83We did not review the recommendations made in relation to military activities in the CNMI because the topic was outside the scope of our review.
+We did not review the recommendations made in relation to military activities in the CNMI because the topic was outside the scope of our review.